 Cemetery Endowment funds are defined as those funds received by the City of Boerne that are to be set aside for the perpetual care and maintenance of the City of Boerne Cemetery.
 The principal of these funds is to remain intact and cannot be used for any purpose except in the case of extreme situations and only upon request to and approval by the City Council of the City of Boerne.
 The interest earned on these funds may be used for the perpetual care and maintenance of the cemetery.
-Based on the restriction of the use of the principal of these funds, they may be invested for a period that may exceed 24 months and up to 60 months with prior approval of the City Manager per Section 4.3.
+Based on the restriction of the use of the principal of these funds, they may be invested for a period that may exceed 24 months and up to 60 months per Section 4.3.